Custom Poker Chips for Poker Clubs: What to Order and Why

 Lead Times Clubs Should Plan For

-- Design approval: 2โ5 business days
+- Design approval: ~1 week

-- Standard production: 8โ10 weeks from sign-off
+- Standard production: ~10 weeks post label sign-off

-- Rush production: 4โ6 weeks (surcharge)
+- Rush freight: ~4 weeks post sign-off (surcharge)

 If you're launching a new room or relaunching after a rebrand, start the process at least three months before your target opening date.